ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 SAP app virtual server instance disks:
 •	1x 40 GB disk with 10 IOPS / GB - SWAP
 •	1 x 128 GB disk with 10 IOPS / GB – DATA
-•	1 floating IP address that you use to access your VPC virtual server instance over the public network

 ## Support
 {: #terraform-multi-tier-anydb-support}